spiritumduo/spiritumDuo/docs/technical/backend/gql/scalars.md

 ## Scalars

-Scalars are value types that are not objects.
+Scalars are value types.
 The scalar defintions define how a type should be parsed and serialized, including datetime and date.

 ```py
 datetime_scalar = ScalarType("DateTime")